Hello, I'm

 Research Overview

-My research is focused on making artificial intelligence more reliable and trustworthy.
-While reinforcement learning (RL) can train agents to perform incredibly complex tasks, it often struggles with three key challenges: it needs perfectly defined goals, it can behave unsafely, and it doesn't know how to handle conflicting objectives.
 My work tackles these problems by creating frameworks that allow people to guide AI with high-level instructions.
-I'm building systems that can automatically fix imperfect instructions, a "safety shield" that prevents agents from taking dangerous actions, and methods that allow users to balance competing goals on the fly.
+I am building systems that can automatically fix imperfect instructions, a "safety shield" that prevents agents from taking dangerous actions, and methods that allow users to balance competing goals on the fly.
 Ultimately, the goal is to build AI that is not only powerful but also safe, interpretable, and collaborative enough to be deployed in critical real-world scenarios.

 Objective 1: Making RL Robust to Imperfect Instructions